 The Fellowship helped us to stay clean.
-Even when we attended AA meetings, since there weren't NA meeting each day, we found comfort in the company of other recovering addicts.
+During that time we attended the other fellowship, since there weren't NA meetings each day, we found comfort in the company of other recovering addicts.
 After meetings we would stay together for hours, drinking coffee, eating, talking and testing wings of new found freedom and the joy that we once had sought in drugs.
 We came to believe that there was something that could help us stay clean.
 That is the Second Step.

-We chased this the way we had used and attended meetings whenever we could.
-Then we started new meetings and called Jimmy K. to get literature which consisted of seven or eight pamphlets and the "Little White Book", which was a compilation of the first few pamphlets and a couple of stories.
-Then someone from DC called and we started going to meetings and dances in College Park and DC and we got literature from them.
+We chased meetings the way we had used, and attended meetings where ever we could.
+We began starting new meetings and called Jimmy K. to get literature, which consisted of seven or eight pamphlets and the "Little White Book", which was a compilation of the first few pamphlets and a couple of stories.
+Then someone from DC called and we started going to meetings and dances in College Park, MD and DC and we were able to get literature from them.
 We decided to turn our wills and our lives over to NA.
 That is the Third Step.

 Traveling with friends from DC to a meeting of the East Coast Region in Wilmington, DE, I was asked to represent the Baltimore Area because they needed another vote or something and I was the only one from Baltimore.
 We may have had seven meetings then.
 I carried the message that there are meetings and we are recovering in Baltimore.

-The lie, “drug addicts cannot stay clean”, was dying and the fellowship grew as thousands found hope in the hundreds of meetings that sprouted up in and around Baltimore.
-The sale and distribution of literature in area service meeting became a distraction and a few of us felt that we should start an office, like AA’s Inter-group Office here.
+The lie, “drug addicts cannot stay clean”, was exposed and the fellowship grew as thousands found hope in the hundreds of meetings that sprouted up in and around Baltimore.
+The sale and distribution of literature in area service meeting became a distraction and a few of us felt that we should start an office, similiar to AA’s Inter-group Office.
 Around 1985 we established the Baltimore Area Service Center on Lombard Street.
 Which today is the Free State Regional Service Center of Narcotics Anonymous.